MaisSerhan/even-nuber/README.md

 this level is simple but it take time I used the mod in c++

 ### Heading level 2
-this level is more fast time I used the & in c++
+this level is more fast time I used the & in c++ in time = 7177 microsec